wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 insufficient for modern hardware diversity, particularly for environments requiring specialized dependencies such as high performance computing, accelerated computing (GPU, FPGA, ASIC, etc.), etc.

-This proposal introduces `Wheel Variants`, a mechanism for publish platform-dependant wheels and selecting the most suitable package variant for a given platform.
+This proposal introduces `Wheel Variants`, a mechanism for publishing platform-dependent wheels and selecting the most suitable package variant for a given platform.

 To enable fine-grained package selection without fragmenting the Python ecosystem, this PEP proposes: